IBM-EPBL/IBM-Project-25107-1659953782/Assignment/TeamLead/Readme.md

     It's all about working with Cloud Storage and Watson AI Assistant

 ## ASSIGNMENT 4 : 🎯
-    It's all about working with Assignment Kubernetes and Docker
+    It's all about working with Kubernetes and Docker